What Is Prompt Engineering? A Beginner-Friendly Practical Guide

 The second prompt works better because it defines the task, length, audience, and structure.
 That is the core idea behind prompt engineering.

-Why prompt engineering matters
+Why prompt engineering matters?

 Prompt engineering matters because most AI tools are flexible, but not mind readers.
 They can generate text, summarize notes, explain code, compare tools, write emails, extract information, and brainstorm ideas.
 But the quality of the response often depends on how clearly the task is framed.